UNIVERSITY OF KENTUCKY HEALTHCARE

 If you are currently working on a hiring proposal, the FAQs provide important information you should review.

-We are fortunate to be in a position to offer this salary increase to a team that has persevered through quite a lot this year.
-Your work and that of your team are truly appreciated.
+We are fortunate to be in a position to offer these increases.
+We appreciate your leadership and the extraordinary work of our teams during these difficult times.
+Your work and that of your team is truly appreciated.

 Frequently asked questions

-The employee’s pay rate as of July 1, 2020, will serve as the base to which the percent increase is applied.
+The employee’s pay rate as of July 1 will serve as the base to which the increase is applied for salary allocation change.

-For eligible staff who have undergone promotion or demotion between July 2 and September 26, their salary change will be based on their previous rate as of July 1, 2020, and added to their current base rate.
+For eligible staff who have undergone demotion or promotion between July 2 and Oct.
+9, their salary change will be based on their previous rate as of July 1 and added to their current base rate.

 If the candidate is not currently in a regular position, their current salary will not be impacted by the salary increase.
 However, their offer may be impacted depending upon how the equity grid may change following the salary allocation.
 Consult with Workforce Management to determine if there is a change.

-Employees who transfer from the university scale to the UK HealthCare scale after July 1, 2020, may be eligible for a salary increase from UK HealthCare.
-Transfer employees must be clear of any performance issue documented in FY20.
-Transferring staff will not be eligible for the university extra bonus days offered to university staff in FY21.
+Employees who transfer from the University scale to the UK HealthCare scale after July 1, 2021, may be eligible for a salary increase from UK HealthCare.
+Transfer employees must be clear of any documented performance issue in FY21.
+Transferring staff will not be eligible for any future allocations planned from the university.

 Beginning in FY23, UK HealthCare is returning to a former method of allocating annual salary increases.
 As we enter the mid-year evaluation season for FY21 (from December 2020 - January 2021), managers will be asked to share an upcoming change in how salary increases will be administered beginning in FY23.